-4.2 Contract Templates
+3.1 Contract Templates

 A contract template in Spedn represents a template for generating a P2SH address and corresponding redeem script.
 It can be parametrized.
 Contract parameters have to be specified to instantiate it, that is - to generate a particular contract with an address.
-Contract name should start with a capital letter.